Lymah123/Hactoberfest2023/README.md

 Oct 16: I raised an issue on Repo.
 Two PRs got approved by Hactoberfest.
 I have one waiting to be approved.

 Oct 17: I have a new task to work on.
 I submitted a PR.
+It has been reviewed and merged.

 Oct 18: I submitted a PR to Chimoney Repo on their contributing guide.
 I got a PR merged on OpenSauced's docs.